 Get tropical in Tahiti

-Maybe what you want this Thanksgiving is to do something totally out of the ordinary, like book a trip out of the country where absolutely no one is wishing you a happy turkey day.
+Perhaps what you want this Thanksgiving vacation is to do something totally out of the ordinary, like book a trip out of the country where absolutely no one is wishing you a happy turkey day.
 In that case, fly off to Tahiti’s Motu Teta.
 This private island is located in the middle of the South Pacific Ocean on the Rangiroa atoll.
 Here, you can do absolutely nothing, take part in a midnight lobster hunt, or plop down on the beach and read that book you’ve had no time to get to!
 Want to keep it stateside?
 These island vacations are your best bet.

 Visit the Gratitude Museum

 One of the reasons many people enjoy Thanksgiving is the holiday’s symbolism of gratitude.
 In Dallas, this is a big deal.
 Here, you’ll find the Thanks-Giving Square—a chapel, museum, and park in downtown Dallas.
 The square promotes the importance of expressing gratitude year-round, and it makes sure Thanksgiving is not neglected.
 History buffs, rejoice.
 At the museum, you’ll find the first Thanksgiving proclamation, penned in 1777 by Samuel Adams, while the chapel features the “Glory Window,” which is one of the biggest stained-glass works in the world.